Bullet Journaling is something you may or may not heard of! If you are the type that likes to keep a journal, I'd suggest you read on!

 Many riders deal with the frustration of their horse dropping its inside shoulder around turns and cutting in.
 Here are some exercises I use with my horses and students to correct this common problem.

 Prepare for the worst and hope for the best!
-Here are some tips for storm preparation for horse owners.
+Here are eight tips for storm preparation for horse owners.

 We should all ditch the discipline snobbery!
 To each their own.
 And besides, before you can teach the skill set your horse needs for a certain discipline, we all need them to have certain basics.
 These basics don't change depending on the saddle.